vkeenan/ai-gateway/README.md

 ... (pending instructions here) ...

-## Project License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the MIT license.
+For more details, see the [LICENSE](./LICENSE) file.

 ## Project Code of Conduct